criscanedo/fmon/README.md

 fmon
 ====

-fmon (file monitor) is a small C program intended to make easy calling your own custom code whenever file events are detected.
+fmon (file monitor) is a small C program intended to make easy running your own custom C code whenever file events are detected.

 Requirements
 ------------